 - Roth IRA

-Even though it might seem like nothing but the first step is to try an open investing account and a brokerage firm.
+Even though it might seem like nothing to you, the first step is to try to open investing account and a brokerage firm.
 If you are starting out with less than $100 then you need to find a a bank or open an account with zero or low account minimums, and also low fees.
 My favorite of all is M1 Finance.
 Why is it my personal favorite? $0 commissions, very friendly application and almost everything is available for free.

 Just a little note that almost every broker change some kind of commission and how would you feel spending $5-25 out of your $100 just for the commission.
 So, relating to the articles $100 or less that’s already 5-25% you would lose just by investing in something or paying annual fee which makes no sense.